Priceless Paintings

 artwork had passed through less illustrious patrons.

-So, should you buy a price
+So, how much should you spend on a painting?

-click here if you believe
+here if you